bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what happens to you while you’re busy making other plans.
+> If you can dream it, you can achieve it.

-> — John Lennon —
+> — Zig Ziglar —

 </div>